Alcohol & Marijuana Policy

 In situations where a student has contacted Campus Safety or Bates EMS for medical treatment either for themselves or for a fellow student, neither the student calling nor the student receiving medical attention will receive a violation through the student conduct system.
 Students transported to the hospital in association with the consumption of alcohol or marijuana will have a conversation with a Student Affairs staff member and a letter will be sent home to their parents.
 If a student is transported to the hospital more than once, college staff will explore whether a medical leave of absence is appropriate.

 Situations involving a transport to the hospital as a result of illegal drugs other than marijuana or involving other violations (such as assault, disorderly conduct, etc.) fall outside the scope of the medical amnesty policy and may be handled through the student conduct system.
-Please note that any violations of the Student Public Health Agreement that may be documented as part of a situation where medical amnesty applies will not be referred to the student conduct system.

 Student Conduct Committee Referrals